bzhao-1/bzhao-1/README.md

 Hello, My name is Ben Zhao!

-👋 I am an incoming 2023 summer SWE intern @Oracle on the OCI team.
+👋 I was a 2023 summer SWE intern @Oracle on the OCI team.

 🎓 I am also a CS and Math major at Carleton College.